datecs/slate/source/index.html.md

 - **@Localization** - specify device's Localization.
 All are located in `Country` enum.
 - **@TransportProtocol** - specify class for communication.
 In this case we will use `TransportProtocolV2`

+This is the minimum requirement for compiling device through the processor.
+In this case processor will generates device which supports nothing, cool ah?

 ## Extend all needed modules

 > Implements needed controls